adipolak/spring-examples/README.md

 ```
 - Open "Maven Projects" from the file explorer view
 - Execute "wro4j:run" from the plugin wro4j in the tree explorer.
 This operation will generate the required css for appliction.
-- Open PetClinicApplication.java, find the code lens on the main function, click "Run" or "Debug" to trigger the application.
+- Open PetClinicApplication.java, find the code lens on the main function in the editor window, click "Run" or "Debug" to trigger the application.
 - After the application ready (See more information from the debug console), you can open http://localhost:8080 on your browser.
 Now a basic spring-boot application is ready.
-- When you click "Pets" tab, it will show errors.
+- When you click "Pets" tab, it will show errors on the webpage.
 We will complete the code to show all the pets in this lesson.

 ### Edit code

-The complete code is under spring-examples/complete/src/main/java/org/springframework/samples/petclinic/pet for your reference
+> The complete code is under spring-examples/complete/src/main/java/org/springframework/samples/petclinic/pet for your reference

 - Stop previous running/debugging session.
 - Create folder `pet` under src/main/java/org/springframework/samples/petclinic